-B. Prior to requesting the academic renewal and subsequent to the semester(s) to be renewed, the student must have earned at least 12 credit hours at OSU and a GPA of 2.0 or higher with no grade lower than a "C" in all regularly graded course work excluding activity or performance courses.
-Additional course work may have been completed at any accredited higher education institution.
+B. Prior to requesting the academic renewal and subsequent to the semester(s) to be renewed, the student must have earned at least 12 credit hours and a GPA of 2.0 or higher with no grade lower than a "C" in all regularly graded (A, B, C, D, F) course work, including OSU and transfer work and excluding activity or performance courses.

 C. If the student has a "D" or "F" during any course work following the semester(s) requested renewed and has repeated the course(s) with a "C" or above, the student is eligible to petition for academic renewal, provided he/she meets the other policy requirements.